Audi RS 7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi RS 7 are $1,668 a year for full coverage insurance.
-Comprehensive insurance costs on average $374, collision costs $672, and liability costs around $464.
-Liability-only insurance costs as low as $514 a year, with high-risk driver insurance costing $3,620 or more.
-Teenage drivers pay the highest rates at $6,134 a year or more.
+U.S. average insurance rates for an Audi RS 7 are $1,668 a year for full coverage.
+Comprehensive insurance costs around $374 each year, collision insurance costs $672, and liability is $464.
+A policy with just liability insurance costs around $514 a year, and coverage for high-risk drivers costs $3,620 or more.
+Teens pay the highest rates at up to $6,134 a year.

 Average premium for full coverage: $1,668

-Full coverage includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 states and for different RS 7 trim levels.
+Full coverage includes $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all states and RS 7 models.

 Price Range from Low to High

-For an average driver, Audi RS 7 insurance prices go from the low end price of $514 for a discount liability-only rate to a much higher rate of $3,620 for a driver who requires high-risk insurance.
+For the normal driver, Audi RS 7 insurance prices range from as low as $514 for minimum levels of liability insurance to a high rate of $3,620 for a driver required to buy high-risk insurance.

 Geographic Price Range